Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Show labels on layers/README.md

 2. Create an `AGSFeatureLayer` from the service feature table.
 3. Create an `AGSTextSymbol` to use for displaying the label text.
 4. Create a JSON string for the label definition.
     * Set the "LabelExpressionInfo.expression" key to express what the text the label should display.
-You can use fields of the feature by using `$feature.Name` in the expression.
+You can use fields of the feature by using `$feature.NAME` in the expression.
     * To use the text symbol, set the "symbol" key to the symbol's JSON representation using `AGSTextSymbol.toJSON()`.
 5. Create a label definition from the JSON using `class AGSJSONSerializable.fromJSON(_:)`.
 6. Add the definition to the feature layer's `labelDefinitions` array .